Cameroon: Social Pluralism and Development

 The program typically includes time in the following areas of Cameroon.

 NORTHWEST and WESTERN REGION

-Situated in the west region of Cameroon, Dschang (pronounced “chong”) is the center of the Bamiléké, an ethnic group with a very rich and unique culture.
-Students learn about the Bamileke’s traditions and arts.
+Situated in the West Region of Cameroon, Dschang (pronounced “chong”) is the center of the Bamiléké, an ethnic group with a very rich and unique culture.
+Students learn about the Bamiléké’s traditions and arts.
 As one of the major university towns of Cameroon, students have a chance to interact with Cameroonian college students during this period.
 Students also have a twelve-day homestay with a family in Dschang.

-Dschang was the first colonial capital of the Western Province until independence, and today has a population of around 46,000.
+Dschang was the first colonial capital of the Western Province until independence and today has a population of around 46,000.

 The program typically spends three days in Bamenda focused on the issue of minorities in Cameroon.
-Students consider the impact of British colonization in Cameroon and examine the place of Anglophones (people originating from the two English speaking regions of the country) in Cameroon's social, political, and cultural evolution.
+Students consider the impact of British colonization in Cameroon and examine the place of Anglophones (people originating from the two English-speaking regions of the country) in Cameroon's social, political, and cultural evolution.
 Students have lectures and enjoy site visits and exploring the city.

-Also known as Abakwa Town, Bamenda is the capital city of the North West Region, one of the two Anglophone regions of Cameroon.
-It is the heart of the English speaking opposition movement against French rule and dominance in Cameroon and home to one of the well known and prominent opposition leaders of the country.
+Also known as Abakwa Town, Bamenda is the capital city of the Northwest Region, one of the two Anglophone regions of Cameroon.
+It is the heart of the English-speaking opposition movement against French rule and dominance in Cameroon and home to one of the well-known and prominent opposition leaders of the country.
 It has an estimated population of about 446,000 inhabitants and is known for its cool climate and beautiful and hilly landscape.